 Inspect the Heat Exchanger

 The heat exchanger is responsible for transferring heat from the furnace to the air that is circulated throughout your home or business.
 Over time, the heat exchanger can become cracked or damaged, leading to potential safety hazards.
 It’s important to have a professional HVAC technician inspect the heat exchanger regularly and make any necessary repairs.

 Clean the Vents and Ducts

 The vents and ducts are responsible for distributing heated air throughout your home or business.
-Over time, they can become clogged with dust, dirt, and other debris, affecting the efficiency of your furnace.
+Over time, they can become clogged with dust, dirt, and other debris, affecting the efficiency and air quality of your furnace.
 It’s important to have your vents and ducts cleaned regularly to ensure proper airflow and prevent potential damage to your furnace.